Daniel-Ayz/CHeaT/README.md

 ---

-## 🌟 Project Overview
+## 1. Overview

-CHeaT (Cloak–Honey–Trap) is a CLI-based tool that **defends networks against autonomous LLM-powered pentesting agents** by planting string-based payloads into network assets.
-These paylaods are designed to distrupt and detect LLM-based pentesting agents. "
+**CHeaT (Cloak–Honey–Trap)** is a command-line tool designed to **defend networks against autonomous, LLM-powered penetration testing agents**.
+It works by embedding string-based payloads into network assets—payloads specifically crafted to **disrupt, deceive, and detect** such agents.

-Defeneses:
+### Core Defense Strategies:

-1. **Cloaking** sensitive data with misdirection
+1. **Cloaking** – Obfuscate sensitive data with strategic misdirection
-2. Planting **Honey** tokens to detect & fingerprint LLM agents
+2. **Honey** – Embed tokens to detect and fingerprint LLM-driven agents
-3. Setting **Traps** that stall or crash abusive agents
+3. **Traps** – Deploy inputs that stall, confuse, or crash malicious automation

+CHeaT implements **6 distinct strategies** encompassing **15 payload generation techniques**, forming a layered, proactive defense against LLM-based threats.

 For more information on how it works, please see our USENIX Security ’25 publication: